Ari-biomed/ML_AD/README.md

 Within each subfolder, you'll find graphs representing both the results of experiments conducted using all modalities considered in the study, as well as the outcomes of modalities combined.

 ## Contact
-For any inquiries or further information, please feel free to reach out to us at the following email address: [a.francesconi8@gmail.com](mailto:a.francesconi8@gmail.com).
+For any inquiries or further information, please feel free to reach out to us at the following email address: [arianna.francesconi@alcampus.it](mailto:arianna.francesconi@alcampus.it).